LaMonte Wade Jr Preview, Player Props: Giants vs. Padres

 LaMonte Wade Jr At The Plate

-- Among qualified hitters, he ranks 94th in batting average, while his on-base percentage ranks 16th and he is 105th in slugging.
+- Among the qualified hitters in MLB action, he ranks 96th in batting average, 16th in on-base percentage, and 108th in slugging.

-- He has scored in 45 of 110 games this season, and more than once 6 times.
+- He has scored in 45 games this year (40.5%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.